dkmur/Stats/README.md

 I left some stuff in there about poracle settings and restarting/updating.......should you wish to use it......it will require adaptations
 - poracle V3  ``cd /home/USER/Stats/sql/ && sed -i 's/poracle/PORACLE_DB_NAME/g' *``
 - I run quests between 2am and 6am, so all spawpoints discovered between those hours are dumped into seperate table and removed from trs_spawn as well as everything not seen for the last 5 days, see Crontab example
+- query ``pokemon_hourly.sql`` contains cleanup queries for tables pokemon, trs_detect_raw and trs_location_raw.
+They are disbled by default as it will have an impact on representation of stats in MADmin.
+I choose to enable them, by removing ``--``, in order to keep tables small/cleaned up
 - for the rest......maybe someday I look into it....

 ### Notes